 These three types of enrichment are not sequential but tend to flow freely from one to the other (MoE, 2012), as shown in the diagram below.

 This model was developed by Frank Williams in 1993 and is based on the following three dimensions:

 The Parallel Curriculum Model (PCM) (Tomlinson et al, 2002) provides teachers with a comprehensive framework with which they can design, evaluate and revise the existing curriculum.
 According to the MoE (2012), the ‘model has the potential for successful adaptation to the New Zealand educational context’ (p.
 12).

 The PCM has four strands, as set out in Gifted and talented learners: Meeting their needs in New Zealand schools (MoE, 2012):

 This approach involves the integration of multiple disciplines, allowing learning across wide issues as opposed to narrow topics.
 For example, the themes of discovery, survival or exploration may be umbrellas under which many disciplines and sub-topics are explored.
 Social action can be either the vehicle or the outcome.
-This approach can be used with all learners and all levels, giving gifted and talented learners the freedom to pursue topics of choice/inquiry in accordance with their individual strengths.
+This approach can be used with all learners and all levels, giving gifted learners the freedom to pursue topics of choice/inquiry in accordance with their individual strengths.